ashvinpanicker/youtwitch/README.md

 # YouTwitch

-YouTwitch is a web application that provides a streaming experience similar to popular platforms like Twitch and YouTube.
-It allows users to watch live streams, interact with a chat, and view stream details.
+Watch Youtube Streams with Twitch Chat.
+The best of both worlds.

-## Screenshot
+## Why use this?

+This application works best when a streamer is streaming on both Twitch and Youtube.

+*   Youtube has Higher resolution, playback speed, closed captions, rewind etc.
+*   Twitch chat degeneracy is better than youtube live chat.

 Here's a glimpse of the YouTwitch application in action:

 ![YouTwitch Screenshot](public/youtwitch-app.png)

-_Note: Please place the screenshot image file named `youtwitch-screenshot.png` in a `docs/` directory at the root of the project._

-## Features
+## Brave Browser Users

-Based on the provided screenshot, YouTwitch appears to offer the following features:

-*   **Live Stream Playback:** Displays a live video stream with playback controls (play/pause, volume, progress bar).
-*   **Quality Selection:** Users can select different video qualities (e.g., 2160p60 4K, 1440p60 HD, 1080p60 HD, 720p60, 480p, 360p, 240p, 144p, Auto).
-*   **Stream Chat:** A real-time chat interface for viewers to interact with each other and the streamer.
-*   **Stream Information:** Displays stream title (e.g., "[EN] Grand Final Day - The International 2025"), viewer count, and other relevant details.
-*   **"Watch Later" and "Share" Options:** Buttons for common video platform functionalities.
-*   **YouTube Integration:** Indicated by the YouTube logo in the player controls, suggesting potential integration or a similar player experience.
-*   **Slow Mode in Chat:** A feature to moderate chat speed.
-*   **Redeemed Highlight Message:** A chat feature where users can highlight messages.
+If you are using Brave browser, you will need to turn off shields to log in to Twitch chat.

 ## Project Structure

-The project is built with a React frontend, likely using TypeScript, and includes common web development tools:
+The project is built with a React frontend, using TypeScript, and includes common web development tools:

 *   **`index.html`**: The main HTML file for the application.
 *   **`src/`**: Contains the main source code for the React application.